James-Frowen/SimpleWebTransport/README.md

 # Logging

-Log levels can be set using the dropdown on the transport or or setting `Mirror.SimpleWeb.Log.level`.
+Log levels can be set using the dropdown on the transport or or setting `JamesFrowen.SimpleWeb.Log.level`.

 The transport applies the dropdown value in its `Awake` and `OnValidate` methods.